DeltaZen/lumberjack.xdc/README.md

 pnpm build
 ```

-The output is a file with `.xdc` extension in the root of the project.
+A `.xdc` file will be generated in the `dist` folder, then just send it in any chat
+and you should be able to play the game.